ElektraInitiative/libelektra/src/plugins/stdioproc/README.md

 ## Protocol

-The entire protocol is text-based and request-response-based, and happens over `stdin`/`stdout`.
+The entire protocol is text-based (apart from binary key values) and request-response-based, and happens over `stdin`/`stdout`.
 The parent process sends request to the child process.
 The child then processes the request and sends a response back.

 To encode keysets and keys we use the format of the `dump` plugin.
+It is important to note that the `dump` plugin is instructed to write the full keynames (normally it removes the parent prefix).
+There is, however, an exception during initialization, which is described in the appropriate section.
 The child-process may also delegate directly to the `dump` plugin, or re-implement the encoding.

 The communications protocol used by the plugin has 3 phases: